osjacky430/epf/README.md

 # EPF - Extendable Particle Filter

 Particle filter has been studied since 20th century.
-Various improvements are proposed to solve the challenges encountered when applying the filter to real world problem.
+Various improvements are proposed to solve the challenges encountered when applying the filter to real world problems.
 The main purpose of EPF is to try to implement particle filter in a composable manner, such that it is trivial to change a certain part of particle filter to suit one's need, from adding additional measurement model, to adopting different strategy for resampling step.

 # Table of content
 - [Table of content](#table-of-content)